One Touch of Venus: Story

 Rodney Hatch, a barber, is engaged to Gloria Kramer.
-While visiting an art museum, he feels drawn to a sculpture of Venus the Roman goddess of love, though the other patrons dismiss it as out of step with the current art trends.
-On a whim, Rodney puts his engagement ring on the statue's finger, causing the statue to come to life.
-Venus falls in love with Rodney for giving her life and begins pursuing him, causing turmoil in his relationship with Gloria.
+While visiting an art museum, he feels drawn to a sculpture of Venus, the Roman goddess of love, though other patrons dismiss it as out of step with current art trends.
+On a whim, Rodney puts his engagement ring on the statue's finger, bringing the statue to life.
+Venus falls in love with Rodney and begins pursuing him, causing turmoil in his relationship with Gloria.
 When Venus becomes annoyed with Gloria, she transports her to the North Pole.
-Adding further complications, with the statue gone from the museum, Rodney is arrested for art theft, but Venus helps him escape.
-Rodney begins to fall in love with the goddess, but their time together is cut short when she is called away by the gods, and becomes a statue again.
-When Gloria returns from the North Pole she is furious with Rodney and breaks off their engagement.
+To further complicate matters, with the statue missing from the museum, Rodney is arrested for art theft, but Venus helps him escape.
+Rodney begins to fall in love with the goddess, but their time together is cut short when she is called away by the gods and becomes a statue again.
+When Gloria returns from the North Pole, she is furious with Rodney and breaks off their engagement.
 Rodney returns to the museum and looks at the statue again.
 He unexpectedly bumps into a young woman from out of town who bears a striking resemblance to the statue.
-Rodney leaves the museum with her, and as she starts to tell him her name he responds 'You don't have to tell me.
-I know.'
+Rodney leaves the museum with her, and as she starts to tell him her name, he responds, "You don't have to tell me.
+I know."

 Original production

 The original Broadway production opened at the Imperial Theatre on October 7, 1943 and closed on February 10, 1945 after 567 performances.
 It was directed by Elia Kazan, featured choreography by Agnes de Mille, and was co-produced by John Wildberg and Cheryl Crawford.
 It starred Mary Martin, Kenny Baker and Paula Laurence.
-Marlene Dietrich reportedly backed out of the title role during rehearsals, calling it "too sexy and profane", which gave Martin the opportunity to establish herself as a Broadway star.
+Marlene Dietrich backed out of the title role during rehearsals, calling it "too sexy and profane", which gave Martin the opportunity to establish herself as a Broadway star.